Coverage designed to protect your HOA.

 While the homeowners, condo owners, and renters who are part of your homeowners association have their own insurance policies for their personal belongings and owned properties, homeowners associations (HOAs) are responsible for having insurance for properties owned by the HOA, as well as common areas.
-Because of the many risks HOAs face, it’s important to have a specialized homeowners association insurance policy in place.
+Because of the many risks HOAs face, it’s important to have a homeowners association insurance policy in place.

 What insurance coverages do homeowners associations need?

 Homeowners associations of all types need insurance, including condominiums, planned communities, and townhouses.
 One of the most important coverages each of these homeowners associations need is an HOA master policy.
 This provides coverage against property damage and loss, as well as liability claims from visitors or HOA members.
 A commercial property insurance policy offers protection for buildings owned by the HOA, but it’s important to note that it only covers the structures, not the personal contents of residents.

 Homeowners associations have the responsibility of the safety and well-being of their residents and visitors on property owned by the HOA.
 For example, if a visitor sustains injuries while at your HOA’s common area, your liability coverage would kick in to cover costs from medical claims and potential lawsuits.
 Directors and officers (D&O) insurance protects the assets of board members if the organization is sued for alleged acts of wrongdoing.
 Crime insurance can provide coverage to protect your HOA in event of crimes by either a 3rd party or an employee, depending on the policy.